crocodile/smart-snippets/README.md

 ----

 # Configurations: #
-Snippets by default saved as a dave.csv file to the $HOME/.smart-snippets hiden folder.
+Snippets by default are saved as a dave.csv file in the $HOME/.smart-snippets hidden folder.

 - Make sure you have the $HOME environmnet variable set
-- To change the location of the `$HOME/.smart-snippets/dave.csv` file, move it to the desired location then update the filepath variable in the `$HOME/.smart-snippets/dave.conf` file.
-For example
+- To change where the `$HOME/.smart-snippets/dave.csv` file gets saved, move it to the desired location then update the filepath variable in the `$HOME/.smart-snippets/dave.conf` file.

+   Example:

 ```shell
    #!/bin/bash